Master of Social Work (MSW)

 Time of entry

-Master of Social Work
+Master of Social Work at Georgian Court University

-As a professional degree, our masters program in social work prepares you for advanced practice.
+As a professional degree, our Master of Social Work program prepares you for advanced practice.
 GCU currently offers two specializations: The Direct Practice (also referred to as Clinical Practice) specialization has been developed for students seeking the skills and knowledge to work effectively with individuals, families, and small groups in therapeutic settings.
 The Community Partnership specialization prepares students for careers in government agencies and nonprofits in policy, administration, management, and leadership.

 No matter which specialization you choose for your MSW degree, you’ll graduate with the specialized knowledge, values, skills, cognitive and affective processes, and practice behaviors needed to be impactful, compassionate social workers no matter where your career takes you.

-Licensed Social Worker (LSW) examination
+eligible to take the Licensed Social Worker (LSW) examination

 Demand for social workers is strong and projected to remain strong through 2031, mostly due to an aging population and the COVID-19 pandemic and its aftermath.
 According to the Bureau of Labor Statistics, there are over 700,000 social workers in the United States, making them one of the largest groups of providers of mental health services in the U.S. today.